 Now, crack 1 egg into a bowl and separate 3 eggs, keeping the yolks only.
 Discard the whites.
 The bowl should contain 1 whole egg and 3 egg yolks.
 Now, add 1/3 cup romano cheese, 1/3 cup parmesan cheese and fresh cracked pepper.
 Whisk the egg mixture completely.
 Keep whisking and slowly add 1 cup of pasta water while whisking very fast during the addition.
 Once all the water is mixed into the eggs, bring the mixture over to the pan of spaghetti noodles.

-Turn on the pan of spaghettin noodles to low heat. stir to evenly heat noodles.
+Turn on the pan of spaghetti noodles to low heat.
+Stir to evenly heat noodles.
 If they are still hot, skip this step but keep pan on low heat.